To determine environmental recovery and ensure a sustainable use of marine resources

 - Depending on the client requirements and the area under study: as long as the discharge permit is valid, as required by legislation, etc.

-- Delivery formats and media: written report, publications, Excel spreadsheets, databases, GIS layers, etc.
+- Delivery formats and media: written report, publications, databases, GIS layers, etc.

 - Multidisciplinary team (biologists, chemists, physicists, geologists, engineers, environmentalists, economists, etc.) which allows for a comprehensive study of all the information.